pni-lab/connattractor/docs/01-paper.md

 ## Clinical relevance

+Computational models, such as the CHNN approach, have the potential to make a significant contribution to our mechanistic comprehension of various neurological and psychiatric disorders.
+This represents a crucial stride towards developing effective treatments.
+While providing a demonstration of the CHNN approach to yield such mechanistic insights in clinical populations is well outside the scope of the current study, here we present evidence that CHNN-based attractor state analysis can effectively capture and quantify several disease-related alterations in resting state brain dynamics.

-In our final analyses, we provide a brief outlook towards the potential clinical applications of the CHNN approach.
-For the sake of simplicity, we employed one of the rudimentary CHNN-based analysis strategies; we used the CHNN model from study 1 to assign each time-frame of resting state data to one of the 4 attractor states and compared average resting state activity within each state across various clinical groups (Bonferroni corrected across brain regions and attractor states, for a total of 122*4 comparisons per dataset).
+For the sake of simplicity, we utilized one of the basic CHNN-based analysis methods.
+Specifically, we applied the CHNN model from study 1 to allocate each time-frame of resting state data to one of the 4 attractor states.
+Then, we compared the average activity during resting state within each state across different clinical groups (with Bonferroni correction applied across brain regions and attractor states), resulting in a total of 122*4 comparisons per dataset.
 We analyzed three large public clinical databases as provided by the Autism Brain Imaging Data Exchange
 ([study 6](#tab-samples): ABIDE, {cite:p}`di2014autism`, the Centers of Biomedical Research Excellence ([study 7](#tab-samples): COBRE, {cite:p}`aine2017multimodal`) and the Alzheimer’s Disease Neuroimaging Initiative ([study 8](#tab-samples): ADNI, {cite:p}`petersen2010alzheimer`).